 “People don’t buy what you do, they buy WHY you do it.” ~ Simon Sinek.

-This central tenet of Sinek’s “Start with WHY” philosophy is founded in the science of human decision making, which is fabulous news for mission-driven businesses.
+This central tenet of Sinek’s “Start with WHY” philosophy is founded in the science of human decision making, which is fabulous news for purpose-driven businesses.
 And why is that?
-Because your why and your mission are pretty much identical twins!
+Because your why and your purpose are pretty much identical twins!